 In a culture where crosses have become little more than decorative accessories and jewelry, how easy it is for even the most well-intended Christian to rush from Palm Sunday to Easter Sunday without thoughtfully contemplating the cross and all that it means.
 Yet we miss out on spiritual riches when we do.

 So that we all may linger at the cross during the Easter season—and stay near it the whole year through—editor Nancy Guthrie has compiled this special anthology.
-It draws from the works and sermons of classic theologians such as Luther, Edwards, Spurgeon, Ryle, and Augustine, and from leading contemporary communicators such as John Piper, R. C. Sproul, Francis Schaeffer, John MacArthur, Skip Ryan, and Joni Eareckson Tada to help readers enter into an experience of Christ’s passion and anchor their hope in the power of his resurrection.
+It draws from the works and sermons of classic theologians such as Luther, Edwards, Spurgeon, Ryle, and Augustine, and from leading contemporary communicators such as John Piper, R. C. Sproul, Francis Schaeffer, John MacArthur, Skip Ryan, and Joni Eareckson Tada to help readers enter into an experience of Christ’s passion and anchor their hope in the power of His resurrection.

 Why?
 The most important questions anyone can ask are: Why was Jesus Christ crucified?
-Why did he suffer so much?
+Why did He suffer so much?
 What has this to do with me?
-Finally, who sent him to his death?
+Finally, who sent Him to His death?
 The answer to the last question is that God did.
 Jesus was God’s Son.
 The suffering was unsurpassed, but the whole message of the Bible leads to this answer.

-The central issue of Jesus’ death is not the cause, but the meaning—God’s meaning.
+The central issue of Jesus’ death is not the cause but the meaning—God’s meaning.
 That is what this book is about.
-John Piper has gathered from the New Testament fifty reasons.
-Not fifty causes, but fifty purposes—in answer to the most important question that each of us must face: What did God achieve for sinners like us in sending His Son to die?
+John Piper has gathered from the New Testament fifty reasons—not fifty causes, but fifty purposes—in answer to the most important question that each of us must face: What did God achieve for sinners like us in sending His Son to die?

 Ever since his first sermon in 1925, Martyn Lloyd-Jones consistently emphasized the significance of Christ’s sacrifice for our sake.
-This collection of sermons reveals this theme in Lloyd-Jones' classic expository style, showing his gift for combining a warm, personal devotion to Jesus Christ with deep theological insight.
+This collection of sermons reveals this theme in Lloyd-Jones’s classic expository style, showing his gift for combining a warm, personal devotion to Jesus Christ with deep theological insight.
 His grasp of Scripture still causes the maturest believer to ponder, yet he brings a simplicity of thought to his preaching that even a child can understand and enjoy.

-Dr. R. C. Sproul surveys the great work accomplished by Jesus Christ through His crucifixion the redemption of God’s people.
+Dr. R. C. Sproul surveys the great work accomplished by Jesus Christ through His crucifixion—the redemption of God’s people.
 Dr. Sproul considers the atonement from numerous angles and shows conclusively that the cross was absolutely necessary if anyone was to be saved.